jessicarush/react-notes/react_with_existing_html.md

 # Add React to Existing HTML

+> :warning: The React.dev docs have since updated their recommendations for this stuff.
+See <https://react.dev/learn/add-react-to-an-existing-project> for more up-to-date approaches.
+The content below has NOT been updated yet to reflect these new docs.
+>
+> One TLDR; from their docs is for when you want to [use React for an entire subroute of your existing website](https://react.dev/learn/add-react-to-an-existing-project#using-react-for-an-entire-subroute-of-your-existing-website).
+They say to:
+>1.
+Build the React part of your app using a framework like Next.js
+>2.
+Specify /some-app as the base path in your framework’s configuration
+>3.
+Configure your server or a proxy so that all requests under /some-app/ are handled by your React app.
+>
+> Basically treat them as separate apps and use nginx to handle which one receieves which request.

-Typically we would want to create a standalone SPA using `create-react-app`, but what options do we have if we want to include our React project into an existing html doc?
+Typically we would want to create a standalone app using `Vite.js` or `Next.js`, but what options do we have if we want to include our React project into an existing non-React project?

 The first example here comes from the React docs, but I fail to see how this can be used for anything beyond a simple component.
 The second example comes from various searches so I'm not certain of its reliability.

 ## Table of Contents